 Photoplethysmography can be used as a diagnostic tool for managing cardiovascular disease, provided that high-quality waveforms of sufficient signal-to-noise ratio (SNR) can be obtained from which to extract waveform features.
 This analysis goes beyond the assessment of pulse peaks, potentially allowing continuous monitoring of several health-related metrics.
-The photoplethysmogram (PPG) waveform and its derivatives provide a wealth of information on cardiac functionality1.
+The photoplethysmogram (PPG) waveform and its derivatives provide a wealth of information on cardiac functionality (Fine et al 2021b).
 Different fiducial points have been used to monitor heart rate (such as the pulse onset, the systolic peak, and the first derivative peak).
-Additional features have been used to assess cardiovascular function, including: pulse transit time has been used to assess blood pressure; the dicrotic notch and areas under the curve before and after the notch have been used to estimate stroke volume; first derivative parameters have been used to measure blood flow velocity; and higher derivative points for measuring risk for cardiovascular disease 2.
-Finally, features have been combined using Artificial Intelligence (A.I.) techniques to characterize blood pressure.
+Additional features have been used to assess cardiovascular function, including: pulse transit time has been used to assess blood pressure; the dicrotic notch and areas under the curve before and after the notch have been used to estimate stroke volume; first derivative parameters have been used to measure blood flow velocity; and higher derivative points for measuring risk for cardiovascular disease (Allen et al 2021).
+Finally, features have been combined using Artificial Intelligence (AI) techniques to characterize blood pressure.

 Noise from various sources often impedes precise readings from PPG-based devices, reducing the accuracy of metrics derived from the PPG.
 Multiple sources of error limit the delivery and collection of light from PPG-based devices, altering the signal.
-Key factors are motion artifacts, and issues related to the skin-device interface such as sweat and the contact pressure of the sensor to the skin3-5.
+Key factors are motion artifacts, and issues related to the skin-device interface such as sweat and the contact pressure of the sensor to the skin (Jo et al 2016, Reddy et al 2018, Bent et al 2020).
 Biological variables may also be limiting factors, such as skin tone, age, gender, obesity, and associated physiological differences, such as respiration, body site, temperature, and venous pulsation.

-Several studies have characterized the performance of PPG-based devices and observed their limitations through both experimental and computational methods^{3,6,7}; these and future studies are fundamental for instrument optimization and to foster new applications of PPG-based instrumentation.
-The characterization of errors in photoplethysmography has so far focused on issues related to motion artifact - by testing subjects in various levels of activity - and biological variables by stratifying subjects by gender, age, race, and, most recently, skin tone 8.
+Several studies have characterized the performance of PPG-based devices and observed their limitations through both experimental and computational methods (Bent et al 2020, Ajmal et al 2021, Boonya-Ananta et al 2021); these and future studies are fundamental for instrument optimization and to foster new applications of PPG-based instrumentation.
+The characterization of errors in photoplethysmography has so far focused on issues related to motion artifact-by testing subjects in various levels of activity-and biological variables-by stratifying subjects by gender, age, race, and, most recently, skin tone (Shcherbina et al 2017).

-As of today, many continuous PPG-based devices are considered to be "general wellness" devices by the US Food and Drug Administration (FDA), and, as such, do not require regulatory approval.
-For example, in the United States, currently less than ten among all wearable devices have received clearance for specific functionalities, from the Food and Drug Administration (FDA) 1.
+As of today, many continuous PPG-based devices are considered to be 'general wellness' devices by the US Food and Drug Administration (FDA), and, as such, do not require regulatory approval.
+For example, in the United States, currently less than ten among all wearable devices have received clearance for specific functionalities, from the Food and Drug Administration (FDA) (Fine et al 2021b).
 As an example, the FDA has recently granted approval to Apple to track a user's atrial fibrillation history as part of the Apple Watch electrocardiogram application.